bellamariz/distributed-algorithm-consensus/README.md

 1) We will have to map where in the deployment location the sensors and the ground station will be placed.

-1) We will need a mobility protocol for the UAVs to move in a swarm.
-A known Mission Mobility Plugin will be used in order to infer waypoints in the deployment location, which the UAVs will have to follow, passing close to the sensors and, in the end, forming a roundtrip path from the Ground Station.
+2) We will need a mobility protocol for the UAVs to move in a swarm.
+A known Mission Mobility Plugin will be used in order to infer waypoints in the deployment location, which the UAVs will have to follow, walking close to the sensors and, in the end, forming a roundtrip path from the Ground Station.

 3) We will implement a consensus protocol for the UAVs to decide which one of them will break from the swarm and mission, in order to retrieve data from the sensors.